Ajithkumar10/Frontend_Reactjs_with_Java_Backend/readme.md

 Tip: [How to enable LiveReload in IntelliJ](http://stackoverflow.com/a/35895848/2284884)

-This project uses gradle version: 7.4
+This project uses gradle version: 7.4- and JDK 17